1987–88 Phoenix Suns season: NBA draft

 The Suns finished the 1986–87 season with the seventh worst record in the league, but managed to secure the second pick in the 1987 draft through the Draft Lottery.
 They lost the first pick to the San Antonio Spurs, who selected future Hall of Fame center David Robinson.
-With the second pick the Suns selected forward/center Armon Gilliam from UNLV.
+With the second pick the Suns selected forward/center Armen Gilliam from UNLV.
 Gilliam averaged 17.3 points and 8.3 rebounds per game in three years with the Runnin' Rebels.
 In his senior year, he led the team to a 37–2 record while averaging 23.2 points and 9.3 rebounds per game.
 On October 8, the Suns signed Gilliam to an undisclosed contract, which general manager Jerry Colangelo stated was "for a long period of time", and was "the largest contract ever signed by a rookie with the Phoenix Suns."
 Gilliam would play part of three seasons with the Suns, averaging 14.7 points and 7.2 rebounds in 145 games, before being traded to the Charlotte Hornets in December 1989.

 The Suns traded the 30th pick to the Portland Trail Blazers in 1985.
 With the pick the Blazers would select forward Nikita Wilson.
 The Suns acquired the 46th pick from a trade with the Detroit Pistons in 1983.
 With the pick they would select guard Bruce Dalrymple from Georgia Tech.
 On October 3, Dalrymple was signed to a one-year contract, but was waived on October 13 before ever playing for the franchise.

 The Suns used their third-round pick to select forward Winston Crite from Texas A&M. Crite averaged 12.8 points and 7.4 rebounds per game in four years with the Aggies.
 Crite would play part of two seasons with the Suns, averaging 2.8 points and 2.1 rebounds in 31 games, before being waived in December 1988.